microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-01.md

 kubectl get pods --all-namespaces

 ```
+Have the student explore how to make PODs resilient by creating a replica of the POD

 ```bash
 kubectl scale deployment -n APPNAME NAMESPACE --replicas=2
 ```
-Then have the student run the experiment again and notice how the application is avalable with a failed POD
+- Have the student run the experiment again and notice how the application is avalable with a failed POD

-Have the student explore how to make PODs resilient by creating a replica of the POD

-In the experiment, make the mode = "one" versus "all: as per the JSON spec below:
+  - In the experiment, make the mode = "one" versus "all: as per the JSON spec below:

-{"action":"pod-failure","mode":"one","duration":"600s","selector":{"namespaces":["contosoappmysql"]}}
+     - {"action":"pod-failure","mode":"one","duration":"600s","selector":{"namespaces":["contosoappmysql"]}}